Invalid email address

 • Number of influencers invited

-• Opt in rate (the percent of invited influencers who agree to receive free product)
+• Opt-in rate (the percent of invited influencers who agree to receive free product)

 • Number of pieces of media produced